-If you suffer from back pain, you’re not alone – the American Chiropractic Association says that 31 million Americans are having back problems at any given time.
-Low back pain in particular is the leading cause of disability worldwide!
-There are a lot of options out there to find relief, including adjustable beds that move your head and foot to relieve pressure and align your spine.
+If you suffer from back pain, you’re not alone.
+The American Chiropractic Association says that 31 million Americans are having back problems at any given time.
+Low back pain in particular is the leading cause of disability worldwide.
+There are a lot of options to find relief, including adjustable beds that move your head and foot to relieve pressure and align your spine.
 For long-term or more serious cases, people might need extra-targeted support to the lower back.
 That’s why manufacturers like Rize started adding lumbar support to some of their bases.
 What does lumbar support really do though?

 What is lumbar support?

 “Lumbar support” can refer to anything that provides extra support to the lumbar region, which most people just call “the lower back.”
 The lumbar region is generally the five vertebrae in the lower spine between the sacrum and diaphragm.
 Correct posture keeps this area aligned in its natural curvature and there are plenty of products out there to help: back braces, pillows, chairs, car seats, and, of course, beds.

 All of these can help the back to stay in line, usually by providing additional padding where the lower back will rest - or by trying to stop you from slouching in the first place!
 If the natural curvature of the spine isn’t being supported, too much pressure goes onto the lumbar area, which leads to pain.

 The lower back is already prone to injury because we use it so much, but our poor posture can make the chances of pain and strain worse.
 When sitting or standing in the right position, the spine can maintain the natural curvature without adding anything extra.
 Unfortunately, most of us end up slouched forward.
 This pushes the lower back out so that the natural inward curve of the spine goes in the opposite direction.